 This article is the second in a three-part series exploring the intangible metrics that give a public space a sense of place.
-Read the first article here.
+Read the first article on affection here, and the third article on improvisation here.

 “People are deeply nourished by the process of creating wholeness.”

 When you think of all the ways you would describe a good home, certain words may come to mind: warm, inviting, relaxing, nourishing.
 But would you describe your local park in the same way?
 A campus as cozy?
 A waterfront as welcoming?